scafacos/scafacos.github.io/index.md

 You can freely [**download**](./download.html) the library.
 If you use it in your research, please cite our [publication](./publications.html).

+This work was supported by the German Ministery of Science and Education (BMBF) under grant 01IH08001.

 ## More information

 This homepage contains a short overview on the <a href="/methods.html">methods</a>